aridjayarecipes/cutesrecipes.web.app/content/post/1848-step-by-step-guide-to-make-award-winning-salmon-with-broccoli.md

 1. Get  Broccoli 🥦

-It's made on a single sheet pan, so cleanup is a breeze!
+It&#39;s made on a single sheet pan, so cleanup is a breeze!
 You get perfectly golden, Parmesan and breadcrumb crusted salmon with a hint of lemon and herb flavor paired with the deliciousness of crisp tender roasted broccoli.
 Arrange broccolini and endive on a platter; season with salt.
 Stir grapefruit juice and vinegar into dressing.

 <!--inarticleads2-->